the1lab/1lab/src/Data/Fin/Finite.lagda.md

 instance
   Finite-Fin : ∀ {n} → Finite (Fin n)
   Finite-⊎ : ⦃ Finite A ⦄ → ⦃ Finite B ⦄ → Finite (A ⊎ B)
+  Finite-× : ⦃ Finite A ⦄ → ⦃ Finite B ⦄ → Finite (A × B)
   Finite-Maybe : ⦃ fa : Finite A ⦄ → Finite (Maybe A)

   Finite-Σ